maudhaugland/booktypes/_posts/2021-10-04-the-magic-of-hollowpox.md

 ![The UK edition of The House in the Cerulean Sea.
 Image from Goodreads.com](../uploads/58506799.jpg)

 Can you see why some people thought it was a middle grade fantasy?
 Even though the UK edition is perhaps more "adult" than the American one, I still prefer the American version aestethically speaking.

+If you would like to see more articles from me where I judge books by their typography, stay tuned!